ikemanet/ikemanet.github.io/uniloop/en/index.md

 [Click here](/uniloop/en/privacy-policy)

 ## Changelog

+**0.8.9**
+- Added a new calendar for showing the history of Loop.
+- Added a new feature that allows you to set what time the Loop starts.
+- Added sharing feature that allows you to share the performance to your friends.

 **0.6.3**
 - Introducing a new look and feel of new Loop screen, giving easier-to-understand options and a Loop preview